You are here

 The Exhibit Hall is always a good time – innovative devices are displayed at industry booths, Vascular Live offers real-time updates from your colleagues and the Scavenger Hunt will be back.
 First place is an American Airlines voucher totaling $3,000, 2nd place is a $1,500 Apple Gift Card and 3rd place is a $500 Amazon Gift Card.
-You can check in with the SVS booth if you need to ask a question.
-Oh, and this is where we serve lunch!
-Don’t miss the opening and closing receptions, Thursday and Friday evenings.
-Thursday’s reception includes the interactive poster session.

 **New** Office Vascular Care Pavilion

 Outpatient care is one of the hottest topics of the year.
 Our new pavilion drew standing room only crowds in the Exhibit Hall.
 Find out how a C-Arm works, or see a Jetstream Console.
-Special office-based care programming will be offered by Section members.
+Special office-based care programming was offered by Section members.
 The Pavilion was made possible by generous support from GE, Boston Scientific, Philips and Cordis, A Cardinal Health company, and Vein Care iGuide.